The Competition shall be called the "Old Boys' Cup" and be known as an AFA affiliated Competition.

 h) Artificial football turf pitches are allowed in this competition providing they are new generation 3G rubber crumb synthetic pitches.
 (To meet the criteria a football turf pitch must pass a test every 3 years as defined in the FIFA Quality Concept for Football Turf).
 Artificial pitches are only to be used in periods of inclement weather otherwise grass pitches must be used.
 The home side must give a minimum of 3 days notice of the use of an artificial pitch.
 The home club is responsible for advising participants of footwear requirements when confirming match arrangements.

 i) All Clubs that enter the Old Boys' Cup may apply to stage one of the Competitions finals.
 The committee will decide on the venue for all finals.

 i.
 The two finalists shall take a match ball to the final, and the choice of which ball is to be used, will be made by the Referee.
 The footballs will be returned to the Clubs immediately after the match

 ii.
-Kick off times for all cup ties (below) may not be altered without mutual agreement by both clubs and the consent of the committee.
+Kick off times for all cup ties (below) may not be altered without mutual agreement by both clubs and match official/s and the consent of the committee.

 1st & 2nd Saturdays in November 1.45pm /Remaining Saturdays in November 1.30 pm